 The rest of this proposal is organised as follows.
 The main steps in natural language generation are described in section 2.
 Section 3 highlights briefly some ideas behind the upper model and some of the developmental stages it went through.
 In section 4 a brief description of the connection between domain's knowledge and the upper model is presented.
-Section 5 summarises the notion of systemic grammar, a typical grammar interfaced to the upper model..
-In section 6, some differences between English and Arabic are listed.
+Section 5 summarises the notion of systemic grammar, a typical grammar interfaced to the upper model.
+In section 6 we mention some headline issues related to Arabic characteristics.
+The aims behind presenting this very tiny section are to give a flavour of Arabic for non-Arabic readers and to be a reference for following material.
+In section 7, some differences between English and Arabic are listed.
 These differences are far from complete.
 However, we hope that they can guide us in this research.
-An informal hand-waving discussion with respect to Arabic and the upper model is presented in section 7.
-The availability of Arabic systemic grammars and related issues are presented in section 8.
-Section 9 is an attempt to present our prediction of the tasks that have to be done. procedures of doing them to adapt the upper model to support natural language generation in Arabic.
+An informal hand-waving discussion with respect to Arabic and the upper model is presented in section 8.
+The availability of Arabic systemic grammars and related issues are presented in section 9.
+Section 10 is an attempt to present our prediction of the tasks that have to be done, procedures of doing them to adapt the upper model to support natural language generation in Arabic.